Turkey Pot Pie made with Turkey Dinner Leftovers

 Creamy Turkey Filling:

-- Cook celery, onions and carrot in butter, until tender.
+- Sauté the chopped celery, onions and carrots in butter until tender.

-- Add flour, stir to coat vegetables, and cook for about 1 minute.
+- Add the flour and spices, stir to coat vegetables, and cook for about 1 minute.

-- Reduce heat to low, then add turkey, peas and cream.
+- Reduce the heat to low then add the chopped turkey, vegetables and gravy or cream.

 - Simmer until thickened.